EECS 4415

 Associate Professor, Electrical Engineering and Computer Science Department

-My research interests include distributed systems, cloud computing, performance modeling and autonomic computing.
+My research interests include distributed systems, cloud computing, mathematical modeling and systems for ML.

 Related